JiriBilek/ESP_ATMod/README.md

 | AT+CWDHCP_CUR | Enable/disable DHCP - only station mode enabling works. |
 | AT+CWDHCP_DEF | Enable/disable DHCP saved to flash - only station mode enabling works. |
 | AT+CWAUTOCONN | Connect to an AP automatically when powered on. |
+| AT+CIPSTAMAC_CUR | Sets or prints the MAC Address of the ESP8266 Station.
+Only query is implemented.
+| AT+CIPSTAMAC_DEF | Sets or prints the MAC Address of the ESP8266 Station stored in flash.
+Only query is implemented.
+| AT+CIPAPMAC_CUR | Sets or prints the MAC Address of the ESP8266 SoftAP.
+Only query is implemented.
+| AT+CIPAPMAC_DEF | Sets or prints the MAC Address of the ESP8266 SoftAP stored in flash.
+Only query is implemented.
 | AT+CIPSTA_CUR | Query/Set the IP address of an ESP station. |
 | AT+CIPSTA_DEF | Set and/or print current IP address, gateway and network mask, stored in flash. |
 | AT+CIPAP_CUR | Query/Set the current IP address of the SoftAP. |